|HPS 0410||Einstein for Everyone|

 The earlier phase of his work from 1907 to 1912 was governed by powerful physical intuitions that seemed as much rationally as instinctively based.
 Einstein felt a compelling need to generalize the principle of relativity from inertial motion to accelerated motion.
 He was transfixed by the ability of acceleration to mimic gravity and by the idea that inertia is a gravitational effect.
 These ideas finally issued in a theory of static gravitational fields in 1912.
 In it, gravity bends light and slows clocks and the speed of light varies from place to place.

 The major transition to general relativity came after the summer of 1912 and into early 1913.
 Einstein struggled to incorporate these ideas into a more general physical theory.
 He was drawn to use the mathematics of curvature as a means of formulating the new theory.
-To learn the mathematics, he collaborated with his mathematician friend.
+To learn the mathematics, he collaborated with his mathematician friend, Marcel Grossmann.
 Together, they produced the first draft of the general theory of relativity.

 The remaining years, 1913 to 1915, were devoted to the labored work of correcting and perfecting his draft of 1913.
-As the mathematics of curvature took a more controlling position in the later phases, his work began to change.
+As the mathematics of curvature took a more controlling position in the later phases, Einstein's work began to change.
 The theorizing was governed increasingly by notions of mathematical simplicity and naturalness.
 When the theory was completed, Einstein's starting point was quite distant.

 |It is impractical in this chapter to review all

 the later years cannot easily be described in informal terms.